Mexican Supreme Court's abortion decision expands access to millions, stands in contrast to US

 What Wednesday's ruling does now — in theory — is obligate federal agencies to provide abortion care to patients, said Fernanda Díaz de León, sub-director and legal expert for women’s rights group IPAS.

-Díaz de León said removing the federal ban also takes away another care providers use to deny abortions in states where the procedure is no longer a crime.
+Díaz de León said removing the federal ban also takes away another excuse for denying abortions in states where the procedure is no longer a crime.

 But she and officials at other feminist organizations said they worried that women, particularly in more conservative areas, may still be denied.